 What does Barclays Smart Investor offer?

-The information below gives an at-glance view of the key things that the accounts and services Barclays Smart Investor offers.
+The information below gives an at-a-glance view of the accounts and services Barclays Smart Investor offers.

 Elements marked with a ✓ are offered by Barclays Smart Investor and those marked with a ✘ are not.

 Advisory services allow you to access professional investment advice.

 A general investment account that can hold different types of investments, but doesn’t give tax-free benefits such as pensions and Isas.